pdougall1/secret-function-interrogator/README.md

   1.  clone the repo just like normal
   2.  cd into it `cd secret-function-interrogator`
-  3.  run the program `./interrogator`
+  3.  run the program `./interrogator`; pass in `--benchmark` if you want to see the benchmark status outputted to the console.
+    - To see the benchmarks the algarythm will be run three times, so it might take a little longer.
   4.  follow the prompts :)
     - You'll need to provide some code.
 It will need to have a method named `secret` that takes an int and returns an int.
 Just paste it right into the console when you're prompted to.
       - Something like this: